sourcegraph/handbook/content/people-ops/onboarding/onboarding-feedback-milestones.md

 The question or topic notes will be private and new teammates will not see what managers have written and that’s why at the end you will be prompted to complete a summary of your conversation.
 This summary will be shared with the teammate.

+Keep in mind managers may define expectations differently to fit the team, the most important thing is that teammates should feel they know what is expected of them, whether that is done through a 30/60/90 framework, personal OKRs, or through other means.

 **Manager prep**

 - check onboarding checklist,